 In the next decade, however, increasing conflict at sea with Revolutionary France led the U.S. Congress to establish formally the U.S. Navy in May 1798.
 Two months later, on July 11, President John Adams signed the bill establishing the U.S. Marine Corps as a permanent military force under the jurisdiction of the Department of Navy.
 U.S. Marines saw action in the so-called Quasi-War with France and then fought against the Barbary pirates of North Africa during the first years of the 19th century.
 Since then, Marines have participated in all the wars of the United States and in most cases were the first soldiers to fight.
 In all, Marines have executed more than 300 landings on foreign shores.

-Today, there are more than 200,000 active-duty and reserve Marines, divided into three divisions stationed at Camp Lejeune, North Carolina; Camp Pendleton, California; and Okinawa, Japan.
+Today, there are more than 200,000 active-duty and reserve Marines, divided into four divisions stationed at Camp Lejeune, North Carolina; Camp Pendleton, California; New Orleans, Louisiana; and Okinawa, Japan.
 Each division has one or more expeditionary units, ready to launch major operations anywhere in the world on two weeks’ notice.
-Marines expeditionary units are self-sufficient, with their own tanks, artillery, and air forces.
 The motto of the service is Semper Fidelis, meaning “Always Faithful” in Latin.

 READ MORE: 7 Things You May Not Know About the U.S. Marine Corps